skrattaren/apf.rst/apf.rst

         Some in rags, some in tags,
         And some in velvet gown.

-  "`Opies' Oxford Dictionary of Nursery Rhymes`_" gives the last two lines as:
+  **Opies' Oxford Dictionary of Nursery Rhymes** gives the last two lines as:

         Some in rags, some in jags,
         And one in a velvet gown.